ChainSafe/zbuild/docs/MOTIVATION.md

 `zbuild` is particularly valuable for:
 - **Beginners**: Developers new to Zig can define builds without learning the intricacies of build.zig.
 - **Large Projects**: Teams managing multiple targets (executables, libraries, tests) benefit from a centralized, declarative configuration.
-- **Open-Source Projects**: A readable `zbuild.json` makes it easier for contributors to understand and modify the build setup.
+- **Open-Source Projects**: A readable `zbuild.zon` makes it easier for contributors to understand and modify the build setup.

 ## Trade-Offs
 Introducing `zbuild` comes with trade-offs: